brittanyarthur/SentimentAnalysis/README.md

 Sentiment Analysis Tool for Interviews
 ======================================

-This tool can be applied to sentiment analysis problems that arise during interviews.
+This tool can be applied to sentiment analysis problems that arise during natural language interviews.
 Given a set of options by the interviewer, and the response from the respondent, the tool will predict which option the respondent chose.

+It will also do the work of finding where each question was asked in the text file of the interview.
+It will aggregate all responses to each question and responses to follow up questions from each question.

 * Tools: LIWC, Stanford Tagger
 * Techniques: reinforcement learning, bag of words